RakhithJK/Exiv2-exiv2-wiki/Adding-a-new-lens.md

 5. Run the test suite before submitting your PR.
 This is documented in README.md.

-6. Until we release Exiv2 0.28, we will have two development branches - '0.27-maintenance' and 'master'.
-Please focus your PR on 0.27-maintenance and it will be ported to 'master'.
-Once Exiv2 v0.28 ships (mid 2021), please focus your PR on 'master'.
-It will not be back-ported to 0.27-maintenance.

 **Adding a new Nikon Lens**

 The code for nikon lens's is in src/nikonmn_int.cpp: